-Climate change worry good for planetOctober 2nd, 2013 in Psychology & Psychiatry /
+Climate change worry good for planetOctober 2, 2013 in Medicine & Health / Psychology & Psychiatry

 A study by psychologists at Bath has found that people who excessively worry about climate change should not be stigmatised.